UNIC-IFF/xrpl-docker-testnet/README.md

-# Private Ripple Testnet
+# XRPL Docker Testnet

-This project is a set of scripts that generate all the required validators' key-pairs and configuration files to start a private Ripple network.
-Additionally, it generates a docker-compose file for the private Ripple Testnet that can be used to launch a testnet locally, or on a server or on a Docker Swarm Cluster.
+This project is a set of scripts that generate all the required validators' key-pairs and configuration files to start a private XRPL network.
+Additionally, it generates a docker-compose file for the private testnet that can be used to launch a testnet locally, or on a server or on a Docker Swarm Cluster.

 The main idea behind this effort, is to provide a one-click testing tool for those developers want to test it while they are implementing  major networking features, such as on consensus mechanism.
 It can also be used for further testing or benchmarking in small-scale networks.
 It is a very usefull tool for anyone that do not have access to a cluster and it is way easier to manage than kubernetes.

+In regards to the consensus process of the private testnet, a UNL mananger is spawned that generated the UNL list that is served by an nginx server.
+Each validator is configured with a unique URL that uses in order to invoke and read the UNL that trusts.

 ## Requirements
 - Docker Engine should be installed and running.